 - High vaginal swab; also gonorrhoea/chlamydia

 - Ultrasound - may be used if RPOC are suspected, although there may be difficulty distinguishing between clot and products.
-RPOC are unlikely if a normal endometrial stripe is seen
+RPOC are unlikely if a normal endometrial stripe is seen.
+Ultrasound is not helpful in endometritis.

 - Speculum examination will allow visualisation of the cervix and lower genital tract to exclude lacerations.
 If a clot is visible within the cervical os, it may be removed with tissue forceps (although few GPs regularly carry these), allowing the cervix to close.

-- If retained products of conception are suspected, elective curettage with antibiotic cover may be required.
+- If RPOC are suspected, elective curettage with antibiotic cover may be required.
 Surgical measures should be undertaken if there is excessive or continuing bleeding, irrespective of ultrasound findings.
 A senior obstetrician should be involved in decisions and performance of any evacuation of RCOP, as these women are carrying a high risk of uterine perforation.

 - The patient may require iron supplementation if Hb has fallen.
 Warn of the risk of constipation.